GreenKubeCloud/GreenKube/docs/architecture.md

 - DataProcessor
     - Orchestrates collection, estimation, prefetching of intensities, and the final combination of metrics.
+    - Reconstructs historical node states using `NodeRepository` to ensure backfilled data uses the correct instance type and zone for that time.
+    - Aggregates `is_estimated` flags and `estimation_reasons` from all sources
+        (estimator, zone mapping, cost, PUE) into the final `CombinedMetric`.
     - Groups energy metrics by Electricity Maps zone and prefetches a single intensity per zone per run to reduce external calls.
     - Populates the calculator's per-run intensity cache to make repeated